abdiukov/chess-with-ai/README.md

 #  Chess with in-built AI
 ### Based on C# .NET 5.0

+Chess game with competent Artificial Intelligence.

-This is a side project I have been working on for a ✨while✨ At the moment the artifical intelligence does work, but the game does is not super fun to play (needs more features!💡)
+This is a side project I have been working on for a ✨while✨.

+The GUI is responsive to different screen sizes because it is programmatic.

+The project is based on the MVC model and does not require an internet connection.

 ## Credits

-- The chess engine(which is responsible for AI) - > https://github.com/3583Bytes/ChessCore. by Adam Berent.
+- The chess engine - > https://github.com/3583Bytes/ChessCore. by Adam Berent.
 MIT Licence.
 - The chess piece icons - > https://commons.wikimedia.org/wiki/Category:SVG_chess_pieces. by Cburnett.
 CC BY-SA 3.0 Licence.